FIRST-Tech-Challenge/ftcdocs/docs/source/contrib/guidelines/guidelines.rst

 Contribution Guidelines
 =======================

-Contributors are the life blood of the project.
+Contributors are the lifeblood of the project.
 We welcome contributions but remind everyone to be a :doc:`Gracious Professional </gracious_professionalism/gp>`.

 Creating a PR
 --------------

 PRs should be made to the `FTC Docs <https://github.com/FIRST-Tech-Challenge/ftcdocs>`_ repo on GitHub.
-Your title should aim to desrcribe the purpose of your pr in a *concise* manner.
+Your title should aim to describe the purpose of your PR in a *concise* manner.
 For more information on creating a PR, see
 `this <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request>`_